Why Babble Books?

 About the Author

 Stephanie Ciatti is a nationally certified speech-language pathologist and founder of Milwaukee Speech Therapy, LLC.
-She holds the Certificate of Clinical Competence from the American Speech and Hearing Association.
-Ciatti has extensive experience providing services in a variety of settings including school, clinical, and hospital.
+She holds the Certificate of Clinical Competence from the American Speech and Hearing Association and has experience in a variety of settings including school, developmental clinic, and hospital.

 In 2009, Ciatti worked with researchers at Marquette University on the Wisconsin Reading Acquisition Program.
 It was at this time that she discovered there were no quality speech development books available to parents, teachers, and therapists.
 This gap in the market became even more evident to Ciatti when she became a mom.
 Babble Books was developed to fill this gap in the market and help parents easily support their baby's speech development.
 Now parents are able to help turn their baby's babbles into words, one page at a time.